 Current Research Activity

-I am currently (January 2018) working on the following:
+I am currently based in Melbourne on leave and I am working on the following:

-- Working towards completion of my monograph Abivalent Similarities.
+- working towards completion of my monograph Ambivalent Similarities.
 German Representations of Islam 1770-1918

-- Editing a volume of essays together with Dr. Ben Schofiled (KCL) entitled German in the World.
+- editing a volume of essays together with Dr. Ben Schofield (KCL) entitled German in the World.
 A Culture in National, Transnational and Global Contexts;

 Large research projects: Islam in German Culture in the Long Nineteenth Century